DaneSirois/npm-redux-interfaces/README.md

 # Redux-Interfaces:
--**A Redux state management architecture/API**:
+> A Redux state management architecture/API

 Interfaces provide a means surrounding both the modification and retrieval of your applications state through an expressive API built on top of Redux.
-The aim is to reduce boilerplate, while promote code reuse/libration.
+The aim is to reduce boilerplate, while promoting code reuse/libration.

 **Why interfaces?**